Body Contouring Liposuction Surgery & Plastic Surgery For Reduction of Stubborn Fat

 These garments are beneficial for decreasing the amount of bruising and swelling, and helping loose skin to retract.
 Some plastic surgeons do not use garments however often the final result is achieved sooner with the use of these garments.

-It’s important to follow your doctor’s post-surgery instructions closely to ensure your safety and good results.
+It’s important to follow your doctor’s post-surgery instructions closely to ensure your a safer recovery process and positive surgery results.

 What About Scars After Liposuction?

 - Liposuction involves a series of small incisions less than a centimetre long.
 Just like scarring from any other type of injury, these incisions will go through a maturation process, likely over the course of a year.